Hyderabad Subah: Mughal Hyderabad

 In less than a year, Aurangzeb replaced Ruhullah Khan with a noble named Jan Sipar Khan, previously faujdar at Bidar.
 His son Rustam Dil Khan acted as deputy.
-During the first four years of its existence, Hyderabad Subah faced continual raids by Marathas, since the region was no longer protected by the treaties between the Marathas and the Golconda Sultan.
+During the first four years of its existence, Hyderabad Subah faced continual raids by Marathas since the region was no longer protected by the treaties between the Marathas and the Golconda Sultan.
 Aurangzeb did not provide much assistance with this, as he was more concerned with political instability in the Hyderabad Karnatik.
 Hyderabad also faced internal turmoil due to the disobedience of local zamindars, who raided and plundered villages.
 Starting in 1691 however, the governor and other Hyderabad officials began to be able to win battles with these zamindars.
-In 1692, Maratha raids largely came to an end, as the focus of the Mughal-Maratha war shifted to Gingee.
-These factors usured a period of relative peace in the province of Hyderabad for the next seven years, as Hyderabad's officials tried to forge conciliatory relationships with the zamindars and deshmukhs of the province, to some success.
+In 1692, the Maratha raids largely came to an end, as the focus of the Mughal-Maratha war shifted to Gingee.
+These factors ushered in a period of relative peace in the province of Hyderabad for the next seven years, as Hyderabad's officials tried to forge conciliatory relationships with the zamindars and deshmukhs of the province, to some success.
 However, the Hyderabad administration was unsuccessful in incorporating the Telugu chiefs and warrior class into the Mughal order.

 Jan Sipar Khan served as governor for twelve years, following which he died in office.
 Aurangzeb appointed his son Kam Bakhsh as the new governor.
 Kam Bakhsh served in absentee, though he maintained an active interest in Hyderabad Subah due to the several wealthy jagirs he owned in the region.
 In his stead, Jan Sipar Khan's son Rustam Dil Khan was appointed as deputy, making him the effective governor of the province.
-Beginning 1700, Hyderabad Subah faced several raids again by Marathas, in addition to other local chiefs.
+Beginning in 1700, Hyderabad Subah faced several raids again by Marathas, in addition to other local chiefs.
 Rustam Dil Khan was unable to respond to these challenges to Mughal authority - this apparent weakness also led banditry to become a prevalent issue in the province.
-All these resulted in a negative impact to the economy and revenue, as well as a breakdown in the local administration.
+All these resulted in a negative impact on the economy and revenue, as well as a breakdown in the local administration.
 Aurangzeb reduced Rustam Dil Khan's rank in punishment, and later even removed him from his post.
 He was returned to his post as effective governor in 1706, as Aurangzeb found difficulty in appointing officers with experience in the region.
-Aurangzeb also refused to assign more troops and military resources to Hyderabad Subah, since he needed them for his own campaigns in the Deccan.
+Aurangzeb also refused to assign more troops and military resources to Hyderabad Subah, since he needed them for his campaigns in the Deccan.
 Hence the period began to see an administrative breakdown, as officers of the province began to act in self-preservation rather than in service of the empire.